 Are You Wearing the Right Bra?

 When was the last time you replaced your bra?
 If the answer is more than 12 months or 12 lbs ago, you need to get re-fit.
-Our guide will give you the proper foundation of know-how for buying this essential foundation garment.
+Learn how to buy this essential foundation garment.

 Your bra is the hardest-working garment you own.
 It supports your breasts, keeps your body looking trim and streamlined, and helps prevent shoulder strain.
 As the foundation for your entire wardrobe, your bra's condition, style, and fit of your bra should be a priority – but for many of us, it’s an after-thought.
 A simple update to your collection can have a big payoff – great support can visually shave 5 lbs off your figure, instantly.

 Follow these better-fit tips and your breasts will thank you.